Hengle/Folkvangr/CONTRIBUTING.md

 [Terms and Conditions](https://github.com/jcongerkallas1/Folkvangr/blob/game-design/Jobs/Terms%20and%20Conditions.md)

 ## Studio and Remote Work
 The project will be managed remotely.
 I live in the middle of nowhere in North Carolina, far from any industry centers.
-This means that software, artist tools, and studio space will be the contributor's responsibility.
+This means that software, artist tools, and studio space will likely be the contributor's responsibility.

 Online communication channels will be set up, but the lack of a central studio is definitely going to cause some slight inconveniences.
 Apologies in advance.
 I will do my best to make things work.